Residence Determination and Appeal Procedure

 Residence Determination: The College shall notify each student of his/her residence reclassification determination no later than 14 days after receipt of the Residence Reclassification Request Form.
-Deadline to submit the Residence Reclassification Form each semester will be posted on the Admissions & Records webpage.
+Deadline to submit the Residence Reclassification Form each semester is prior to the first day of the term.

 Non-Citizens: Aliens precluded by the Immigration and Nationality Act from establishing residence, no matter the length of stay in California, are those with C, D, F, H2, H3, J, O2, P, Q, S, TC, TN, TD, TWOV and WT visas.
 Undocumented aliens and out of status aliens may not establish residence.

 Aliens eligible to establish residence include those with A, E, G, H1, H4, I, K, L1, L2, N, S, T1MT2, T3, T4, U, V, O1, O3, and R visas.
 Permanent residents (green card), those granted amnesty or refugee status, those in temporary protected status, and those in the family unity program may be permitted to establish residence.
 Check at the Admissions Office for requirements.

 If you have any questions concerning your residence status please contact us at (408) 848-4736 or email email@example.com.
 If you are unsure of your status or feel that you have been classified as a nonresident, you may bring your passport, visa and/or related paperwork to the Admissions Office for review.